 In many ways, Castlevania Dracula X: Rondo of Blood was a groundbreaking game.
-It was the first Castlevania released in a disc-based format, the first to feature CD-quality aduio and wear it's anime influence openly.
+It was the first Castlevania released in a disc-based format, the first to feature CD-quality audio and wear it's anime influence openly.
 But beyond just aesthetics, the game took many of the best features of Castlevania III and improved upon them, making a game that, in most ways, felt like an evolutionary leap over what came before.

 Of the two heroes featured in Rondo, Maria would prove the more interesting.
 Like only Sypha before her, Maria was a female hero in a series dominated by men.
 She was also the first child hero in the series, aged only 12 in her first appearance.
-Certainly the game played up these aspects, giving her a pink dress to wear and showing a cutsey Game Over screen any time she died (as opposed to the grim and gothic Game Over Richter got).
+Certainly the game played up these aspects, giving her a pink dress to wear and showing a cutesy Game Over screen any time she died (as opposed to the grim and Gothic Game Over Richter got).
 But those little flourishes were part of her charm, a certain playfulness that the series hadn't really expressed before.

 The fact that Maria endured, growing up and gaining new play styles later in the series also worked to her advantage -- for some players, the fact that they could see Maria change and grow up gave the events in the series some context.
 Unlike with Richter, or Christopher where the passage of time is stated but the characters remain ageless, Maria truly changed.

-Of course, the series flirted back and forth with her age, using both the younger and older Maria in her various apperances (Judgment made her fifteen, splitting the difference between her age and styles) wanting to have the best of both world when dealing with the character.
+Of course, the series flirted back and forth with her age, using both the younger and older Maria in her various appearances (Judgment made her fifteen, splitting the difference between her age and styles) wanting to have the best of both world when dealing with the character.
 Still, among all the Castlevania, Maria remains unique for the risks and changes the series was willing to take with her.